domoticz/domoticz/dzVents/documentation/README.md

 *Note: This document is maintained on [github](https://github.com/domoticz/domoticz/blob/development/dzVents/documentation/README.md), and the wiki version is automatically generated.
 Edits should be performed on github, or they may be suggested on the wiki article's [Discussion page](https://www.domoticz.com/wiki/Talk:DzVents:_next_generation_LUA_scripting).*

+**For people using with dzVents prior to version 2.4: Please read the [change log](#Change_log) below as there is an easy-to-fix breaking change regarding the second parameter passed to the execute function (it is no longer `nil` for timer/security triggers).**

 **For people working with dzVents prior to version 2.0: Please read the [change log](#Change_log) below as there are a couple of (easy-to-fix) breaking changes.
 Or check [Migrating from version 1.x.x](#Migrating_from_version_1.x.x)**

 # About dzVents 2.4.0